twardoch/uubed-docs/docs/performance/optimization.md

 description: "Comprehensive strategies to maximize QuadB64 performance in production environments with native extensions, batch processing, and optimization techniques."
 ---

-TLDR: This guide is your ultimate cheat sheet for making QuadB64 run at lightning speed.
+> This guide is your ultimate cheat sheet for making QuadB64 run at lightning speed.
 It covers everything from installing the right bits to fine-tuning your code, ensuring your data encoding is as fast as a cheetah on a caffeine high.

 # Performance Tuning Guide